javascript-tutorial/en.javascript.info/1-js/4-data-structures/2-number/article.md

 For fractions:

 - Round using `Math.floor`, `Math.ceil`, `Math.trunc`, `Math.round` or `num.toFixed(precision)`.
-- Remember about the loss of precision when comparing or doing maths.
+- Remember about the loss of precision when working with fractions.

-Mathematical functions:
+More mathematical functions:

-- See the [Math](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Math) manual when you need them.
+- See the [Math](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Math) object when you need them.
 The library is very small, but can cover basic needs.